 Please read this chapter if you want to perform modem management functions, as discussed below, or if you want to run diagnostics to diagnose a modem problem.
 If you don't want to do either of these things, your modem is probably set up and ready to go.
-You may want to read Appendix B: Top and Back Panels, for details about the modem's lights and back panel jacks.
+You may want to read Appendix C: Top and Back Panels on page 91, for details about the modem's lights and back panel jacks.